sstelfox/stelfox.net/content/knowledge_base/linux/network.md

 interface assuming we're using the same eth0 described in the last section.

-Too add an IP address to the eth0 interface we simply create a new one by copying that file into a new one and adding a ":1" to the name additional addresses would need to increment this number.
+Too add an IP address to the eth0 interface we simply create a new one by copying that file into a new one and adding a `:1` to the name additional addresses would need to increment this number.
 So like so:

 ```
-[root@localhost ~]# cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth0:1
+cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth0:1
 ```

 You'll need to open up the new file and change a few things.
-Specifically you want to get rid of the "HWADDR" variable, change the IP to whatever the second IP will be and change the device name to reflect the ":1".
+Specifically you want to get rid of the "HWADDR" variable, change the IP to whatever the second IP will be and change the device name to reflect the `:1`.
 The new file will look like this:

 ```